7th English Language Arts Unit 12

 Finally, Adaptability: Common words are useful in multiple contexts—conversations, writing, reading, and listening.

 So, why is the list so important?
-The first 650 words represent 65% of the words used in everyday communications, on TV, the internet, and written in books.
-Furthermore, the first 1,000 are 70%, and the 2,000 words represent 80% of the words used.
-Consequently, the themes or topics are for you to write sentences about.
+To begin with, the first 650 words represent 65% of the words used in everyday communication, on TV, on the internet, and in books.
+In addition, the first 1,000 words make up about 70%, and the first 2,000 words represent around 80% of the words used.
+As a result, the themes or topics are provided for you to write sentences about.

 Sentence

 But first, what is a sentence?
-A sentence starts with a capital letter, it has a subject and verb, and it ends with a punctuation mark such as a period, exclamation point, or question mark.
+To begin with, a sentence starts with a capital letter, it has a subject and a verb, and it ends with a punctuation mark such as a period, exclamation point, or question mark.
 In other words, many people describe a sentence as a subject and predicate.

 Now, let’s look at some examples: